Stronger Random Baselines for In-Context Learning

 \section{Discussion and conclusion}

-If an experiment is calculating the maximum performance across multiple evaluations on a dataset, the standard random baseline is not necessarily a good representation of the probability of achieving that performance by random guessing.
-ICL is particularly susceptible to this danger because of its combination of small validation sets, many prompt evaluations, and difficult tasks.
+If an experiment reports the maximum performance across multiple evaluations on a dataset, the standard random baseline may significantly underestimate the probability of achieving that performance by random guessing.
+In-context learning is particularly susceptible to this danger because of its combination of small evaluation datasets, many prompt evaluations, and difficult tasks.
 In such settings, the expected maximum accuracy across multiple random classifiers is a stronger and more appropriate baseline.
-This metric is easily calculated, and we release code for a drop-in replacement baseline.
+The baseline is easily calculated, and we release code for a drop-in replacement baseline.

-While it is best practice to report test performance on a truly held-out set of examples \citep{perez2021true}, the maximum random baseline offers additional contextualization of maximum validation accuracy.
+Using the maximum random baseline for calibrating performance on validation sets can avoid inappropriate use of test sets.
+When a held-out test set is available, the maximum baseline can better predict the generalization performance of the best-performing prompt on the validation set when it is evaluated on a truly held-out test set.
+This can prevent test-set overuse: if the best prompt doesn’t outperform the maximum random baseline on the validation set, then do not evaluate on the test set yet.
+The maximum baseline can gracefully account for dataset re-use in other ways, too.
+Even if an individual researcher strictly uses a benchmark's test set exactly once, benchmarks are re-used across studies \citep{koch2021reduced}.
+The maximum baseline can contextualize results on re-used test sets.

+The maximum random baseline highlights the need to report more standard information to contextualize maximum accuracy across prompts.
 It is common to report validation size $n$, and reporting the number of prompt evaluations $t$ needed for this baseline is also good practice.
 Of a random sample of 20 papers from EMNLP 2023 that study ICL, six report using multiple prompts, three state that they report the maximum evaluation accuracy over multiple prompts, and only one of these reports how many times the validation set was used.
-We argue that reporting such settings allows for proper contextualization of results and should be a best practice.
+We argue that reporting such parameters allows for proper contextualization of results and should be a best practice.